ThienTran1701QCA/1701QCA-Assessment3/journal/journal.md

 https://make.techwillsaveus.com/microbit/activities/microfootball

 This project is related to my first design concept, because it allows the person to win a game when they've accomplished a series of tasks.
+I also find the project interesting in the sense of the design aesthetic, it looks very polished and organised.

 ### Related project 2 ###
 Don't touch the wire

 https://bryanmmathers.com/dont-touch-wire/

 This project made me to realised that I can create different difficulty levels for a project.
+I'm interested in the creative aspect of this project, where it's very much unique to the designer's imagination.

 ### Related project 3 ###
 Making a room alarm with your Micro:bit

 https://www.youtube.com/watch?time_continue=821&v=igeUhVMqVRw&feature=emb_logo

 In terms of the materials and mechnaics of this project, they share basic similarities to my third design concept.
+This project has a very useful alarm aspect, where my chosen design concept will signify an alarm sound whenever the player touches the obstacle.

 ### Related project 4 ###
 Simple Reaction Game

 http://web1.muirfield-h.schools.nsw.edu.au/mahara/view/view.php?id=15903

 The circuitry of this project is relatively similar to my third design concept, in the way that if the aluminium foil is tapped, the Micro:bit will be triggered and an action will follow.
+This is a very basic Micro:bit project, where anyone who just started to program using a Micro:bit will be introduced to this project.
+That is why I've chosen this to be a related project, because it has only been 12 weeks since I first got introduced to a Micro:bit and I'm still getting used to the Micro:bit.

 ### Rekated project 5 ###
 DIY #micro:bit Toss Game